A short and simple explanation

 [2] The compliance voltage is the maximum potential between Working and Counter electrode and depends on the selected mode.

-A BiPotentiostat is a potentiostat with two working electrodes.
-One electrode is the counter electrode and the other is the reference electrode.
+- A BiPotentiostat is a potentiostat with two working electrodes, one counter electrode, and one reference electrode.

 Frequently Asked Questions about BiPotentiostats